srlinuxamericas/N92-evpn/README.md

 | [Layer 2 EPVN](#configure-l2-evpn-vxlan) | [Layer 3 EVPN](#configure-layer-3-evpn-vxlan) |
 | [CLI Quick Reference](#sr-linux-configuration-mode) | [Bonus](#bonus---interconnecting-layer-2-and-layer-3-using-irb) |

+## Lab Environment

+A Nokia team member will provide you with a card that contains:
+- your VM hostname
+- SSH credentials to the VM instance
+- URL of this repo

+> <p style="color:red">!!!
+Make sure to backup any code, config, ... <u> offline (e.g on your laptop)</u>.
+> The VM instances will be destroyed once the Workshop is concluded.</p>

 ---
 <div align=center>
 <a href="https://codespaces.new/srlinuxamericas/N92-evpn?quickstart=1">